The Impact of GST on Gold and Gold Jewellery

 E-Way Bill Rules For Gold And Its Forms

 Prior to September 13, according to CGST Rule 138(14), an e-way bill was not necessary when shipping gold in any form, including jewellery, goldsmiths craft and articles (chapter 71).
-Therefore gold could be transported without an e-way bill regardless of whether the seller or recipient is registered under GST.
+Therefore, gold can be transported without an e-way bill, regardless of whether the seller or recipient is registered under GST.

 The NIC has established a separate window for creating e-way bills for carrying gold, gold jewellery, or precious stones as of September 13, 2022, per the announcement made by the relevant states.